Newsroom - couple with baby

 • An event that might have happened during pregnancy that may not have been managed correctly such as reduced foetal movements.

 • A decision surrounding how and when your baby should be born.
-For example, would it have been more appropriate for you to have been induced early.
+For example, it may have been more appropriate for you to have been induced early.

-• After the birth, was your baby monitored to check for low blood sugar or jaundice which could also cause cerebral palsy
+• Your baby was not properly monitored to check for low blood sugar or jaundice, which could also cause cerebral palsy.

 Search our website